vihankarnik/beam/README.md

 #### Modules used:
 * The User-Interface is written in HTML and CSS.
 * The backend of this application which is purely written in `Python` is powered by a micro web framework called `Flask` which utilises a templating engine called `Jinja2` to display the webpage templates.
-Handling of files is done through Python module ‘os’.
+Handling of files is done through Python module `os`.
 * The client sends the uploaded file using a `POST` request and this is received by the server backend which is written in Python and securely saved.
 Downloading files is done through `GET` requests.